cockroachdb/docs/v21.2/connect-to-the-database.md

 <div class="filter-content" markdown="1" data-scope="serverless">

 {{site.data.alerts.callout_info}}
-To connect to a {{ site.data.products.serverless-plan }} cluster from a Python application, you must have a valid CA certificate located at <code>~/.postgresql/root.crt</code>.<br>For instructions on downloading a CA certificate from the {{ site.data.products.db }} Console, see <a href="../cockroachcloud/connect-to-a-serverless-cluster.html">Connect to a {{ site.data.products.serverless-plan }} Cluster</a>.
+To connect to a {{ site.data.products.serverless }} cluster from a Python application, you must have a valid CA certificate located at <code>~/.postgresql/root.crt</code>.<br>For instructions on downloading a CA certificate from the {{ site.data.products.db }} Console, see <a href="../cockroachcloud/connect-to-a-serverless-cluster.html">Connect to a {{ site.data.products.serverless }} Cluster</a>.
 {{site.data.alerts.end}}

 </div>